particle-iot/docs/src/content/datasheets/cellular/electron-datasheet.md

 ![Unplugging USB connector](/assets/images/electron/illustrations/usb-conn-unplug.jpg)

-The U.FL antenna connector is a very fragile piece of hardware ( and is fancy too with all the gold plating).
-The connector was not designed to be constantly plugged and unplugged.
-Care must be taken not to put stress on it at any time (yes, swinging the Electron by the antenna is a very bad idea, this is not your cat).
-The antenna pin is also the most static sensitive and you can destroy the radio with improper handling.
-If you are feeling adventurous, we highly recommend putting a tiny dab of glue (epoxy, rubber cement, liquid tape or hot glue) on the connector to securely hold the plug in place.
+The U.FL antenna connector is not designed to be constantly plugged and unplugged.
+The antenna pin is static sensitive and you can destroy the radio with improper handling.
+A tiny dab of glue (epoxy, rubber cement, liquid tape or hot glue) on the connector can be used securely hold the plug in place.

 <add pic here>